kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 In the above diagram, A is the originating client.
 It sends direct election requests to B and C. D is a peer of both B and C, but not of A, so both B and C would send indirect election requests to D.

-If B's indirect election request arrives at D before C's request does, D would send an indirect election request to all of its peers: C, E, F, and G. It does not send a request to B because B was the party that initiated its own indirect election request with D. D *does* send a request to C because D has no way of knowing that C is already involved in a direct election.
+If B's indirect election request arrives at D before C's request does, D would send an indirect election request to all of its peers who are not direct election participants: E, F, and G. It does not send a request to B because B was the party that initiated its own indirect election request with D. D also *does not* send a request to C because D can see that C is in the `direct_participants` array.

 Moments later, C's indirect election request arrives at D. D should check the `parent` and `next` values to determine that this is the same pairing as B's request.
-The client should respond with an abstain vote.
+D should respond to C with an abstain vote.

+The opposite would be true if C's request arrived at D before B's request.

-E is a peer of both C and D, so it is possible E will receive multiple indirect election requests.
+Likewise, client E is a peer of both C and D, so it is possible E will receive multiple indirect election requests.
 When a client receives multiple indirect election requests with the same `parent` and `next` values, it should respond to only the first request and abstain from the subsequent ones.

 ### Election Request Logic

 * An originating client that wants to make a change sends direct election requests to all of its direct peers.
-* Any client that receives a direct election request sends indirect election requests to all of its peers, excluding the originating client.
+* Any client that receives a direct election request sends indirect election requests to all of its peers, excluding the originating client and any clients appearing in the `direct_participants` array.
 * Any client that receives an indirect election request sends its own indirect election request to all of its peers except:
-	* If a peer is also the originating client, they do not receive an indirect election request.
+	* If a peer is also the originating client, they must not be sent an indirect election request.
-	* If a peer is the party that sent the client its indirect election request, it does not receive a request.
+	* If a peer is the party that sent the client its indirect election request, it must not be sent an indirect election request.
+	* If a peer is in the `direct_participants` array, it must not be sent an indirect election request.
 * If a client receives an indirect election request from a peer that the client has already sent a request with an identical `parent` and `next` value to, the client should respond with an ABSTAIN.
 * If a client receives multiple indirect election requests with the same `parent` and `next` values, it should respond with ABSTAIN to all requests except for the first one.
-	* However, if a client receives both a direct election request and an indirect election request with the same `parent` and `next` values, the client can respond to both the direct election request and the *first* indirect election request.
+* Each client may only vote **in one** direct or indirect election for each set of unique `parent` and `next` values.
+A client **may not** vote in both a direct and indirect election for a unique set of `parent` and `next` values.

 ### Election Voting Logic
 A client should vote according the following criteria: